vishnumamidipudi/Tableau/README.md

 b) An interactive scatterplot showing the relationship between Profit and Sales by either Region, Country, or City, depending on their choice (Use a scatter and a parameter).
 c) An interactiveSalespersonanalysis showing Contracts Soldby each person, as well as a second chart showing difference from a selected Salesperson(Use two bar charts and a parameter).
 d) A two-way matrix, over time, tracking Salesperson quarterly performance against benchmarks (in parentheses) forContracts Sold(10)and CloseRate(30%)(Use the Pages functionality).

+3) Philadelphia Crime Assessment.twbx

+This is a Tableau workbook that highlights the crime trend and evaluates different districts in Philadelphia.
+It answers the following
+a) Overall trend in crimes for the whole period of time in the dataset.
+The granularity should be at the Day level.
+b) Which are the most and the least dangerous hours in Philadelphia?
+c) Is there any seasonality in the crime rate?
+d) What are the top 10 crimes crime types?
+e) Which police HQ is in the most need of strengthening?